1. How is Strava Metro data used?

 Strava represents the most active athlete network in the world.
 The data set currently includes over 300 billion GPS points.
-In addition, over 2.5 million GPS-tracked activities, and growing, are uploaded to Strava every week from around the globe.
+In addition, over 7 million GPS-tracked activities, and growing, are uploaded to Strava every week from around the globe.
 These activities create billions of data points that, when aggregated, enable deep analysis and understanding of real-world cycling and running route preferences.

-3. How much does it cost to license Strava Metro data for a city?
+5. How much does it cost to license Strava Metro data for a city?

 License fees are based on the number of Strava members in the requested geographic area and the time span of data required.
 Pricing is US $0.80 per distinct member in a twelve month period.
-If you are looking for a heat map image of Strava rides or runs in your area, you can get that free of charge at Strava Labs.
+If you are looking for a heat map image of Strava rides or runs in your area, you can get that free of charge at Strava Labs

-4. Can anyone be part of the Strava Metro dataset?
+8. Can anyone be part of the Strava Metro dataset?

 Anyone using Strava to publicly track their rides, runs and other fitness activities is anonymously contributing to the Strava Metro dataset with every upload.
 It’s a way for you to vote with your ride or run for better cycling and pedestrian infrastructure in your community.

-8. How does Strava Metro respect the privacy of Strava members?
+9. How does Strava Metro respect the privacy of Strava members?

 The data provided through Metro has been anonymized and aggregated to a linear map so that cycling activity cannot be associated with a specific member of Strava’s community.
 We are providing this information in anonymous aggregate form to help improve infrastructure and safety for cyclists, runners and pedestrians.

-9. What other products is Strava Metro designing?
+10. What other products is Strava Metro designing?

-10. How can I help make my community better for alternative transportation?
+12. How can I help make my community better for alternative transportation?

 If you are a cyclist or runner, use Strava to track your activities.
 In addition to the fun and motivation Strava provides, your cycling and running data will be in the Strava Metro system and can help inform alternative transportation systems in your community.
 And tell your friends who ride and run.
 Strava grows by word of mouth.

-12. What is the difference between the Strava heat map and Strava Metro?
+13. What is the difference between the Strava heat map and Strava Metro?

 is a visualization of a large collection of GPS points recorded by Strava members.
-Strava Metro is a product which contains the data behind the visualization.
+The heatmap is a qualitative representation of GPS points, while Strava Metro is a product which contains the data behind the visualization.
 For example, a popular street for cyclists looks like a bright line in the Strava Heat Map.
 Strava Metro provides data about how many cyclists rode in which direction on that street minute-by-minute.
 The Strava heat map is a way to visualize the world of Strava.
 Strava Metro is for analysis and infrastructure planning.

-13. I’m interested in local popular cycling routes.
+14. I’m interested in local popular cycling routes.
 Is Strava Metro what I’m looking for?

 .
 We’ve counted the “votes” of millions of runners and cyclists globally and made them available via a route creation and discovery tool.